dylanvicc/Sonic-NIO/README.md

 }
 ```

 Construct the response and encode it into a buffer of bytes accordingly.
+The buffer of bytes should be created and allocated based on the size of the encoded message.

 ```
 public class TestMessageResponse {